 How to Fix and Repair Dead Hair

-Just follow these tips and your unruly locks will turn into healthy and vibrant hair in no time.
+Ready to have the healthiest hair of your life?
+Follow these tips and your damaged locks will turn into healthy and glowing hair in no time.
 Just because your hair feels dry and dead doesn’t mean it’ll stay like that forever.
-You can hydrate and moisturize your hair simply by following these tips and tricks
+Trust us, it’s amazing what a little hydration and moisture can do.

 As much as it kills you to do so, avoid your straighteners and heated curling wands as much as possible, or use them sparingly.
 Heated tools can damage and fry your hair, especially if you use them on a daily basis.
 Always use a heat protectant, such as TRESemmé Thermal Creations Heat Tamer Spray before exposure to heat tools.